clempetit/ML-project-2/README.md

 Note that reducing the number of steps would of course make the model less accurate, and conversely, too high a value could result in overfitting.
 After several tries, we estimated that 5000 steps was a good bet.

 ## Demo
-Please change your directory to the top-level directory (where our scripts are located).
+As for the training part, you need to be located in the top-level directory (where our scripts are located).
 In order to test our trained detection model, with either MOSSE or DeepSORT tracking, you can simply run one of the two following scripts.
 The scripts take as input either a .mp4 file or a folder containing .jpg files.
 You have the choice to save the results with the `-o` flag and/or to visualize them in real time with the `-d` flag (please note that the latter does not work on Google Colab).
 Some other options are documented inside the scripts.

 SSD detection with MOSSE tracking (this script takes in addition, as argument, the `trained-model` directory) :